RosettaCommons/documentation/rosetta_basics/file_types/resfiles.md

 - NATRO ................ preserve the input rotamer ( do not pack at all) (NATive ROtamer)

 - EMPTY ................ disallow all canonical amino acids (for use with non canonicals).
 This throws away all previously applied task operations, and so will break the commutativity of task operations.
-For this reason, its use is discouraged except when necessary, and it will be soon (as of March 2016) be deprecated.
+For this reason, its use is discouraged for canonical design (but is still sometimes a necessary evil for noncanonical design), and it will be deprecated once the Packer Palette becomes available.

 - RESET ................ resets the task to its default state of canonicals ON and non-canonicals OFF (for use with non canonicals)  This throws away all previously applied task operations, and so will break the commutativity of task operations.
 For this reason, its use is discouraged except when necessary, and it will be soon (as of March 2016) be deprecated.